Ordisoftware/Hebrew-Calendar/README.md

 - Add dark theme for monthly view.
 - Add print boards.
 - Add option to generate a fixed interval (if the current year is within).
+- Add option to display hebrew names in Latin Transcription or in Hebrew Unicode or both.
 - Improve notices to be in only one window having a page control like preferences.
 - Improve food notice with details and cooking recipes.
 - Improve auto-hide navigation window after a delay when it was displayed by tray icon popup and no interaction.